guibacellar/TEx/docs/index.md

 Repository: [https://github.com/guibacellar/TEx](https://github.com/guibacellar/TEx)

-> ⚠️ **BETA VERSION** ⚠️
+!!! warning "BETA VERSION"

-> <br/> Please note that this project has been in beta for a few weeks, so it is possible that you may encounter bugs that have not yet been mapped out.
+    Please note that this project has been in beta for a few weeks, so it is possible that you may encounter bugs that have not yet been mapped out.
-> <br/> I kindly ask you to report the bugs at: [https://github.com/guibacellar/TEx/issues](https://github.com/guibacellar/TEx/issues)
+    I kindly ask you to report the bugs at: [https://github.com/guibacellar/TEx/issues](https://github.com/guibacellar/TEx/issues)

 <!-- REQUIREMENTS -->
 ## Requirements